glouppe/info8006-introduction-to-ai/lecture9.md

 # Summary

-- *Learning* is a key element of intelligence.
+- Learning is (supposedly) a key element of intelligence.
-- **Statistical learning** aims at learning probabilistic models (their parameters or structures) automatically from data.
+- Statistical learning aims at learning probabilistic models (their parameters or structures) automatically from data.
-- **Supervised learning** is used to learn functions from a set of training examples.
+- Supervised learning is used to learn functions from a set of training examples.
     - Linear models are simple predictive models, effective on some tasks but usually insufficiently expressive.
     - Neural networks are composition of squashed linear models.
-    - *Deep learning* = learning hierarchical representations.
 - Reinforcement learning = learning to behave in an unknown environment from sparse rewards.
 - Unsupervised learning = learning a model of the world by observing it.

 ---

+class: end-slide, center
+count: false

+The end.

+---

-# Going further?
+# References

-We *barely scratched* the surface today...

-- ELEN0062: Introduction to Machine Learning
-- INFO8004: Advanced Machine Learning  (Spring 2018)
-- INFO8003: Optimal decision making for complex problems (Spring 2018)
-- INFOXXXX: Deep Learning (Spring 2019)
+xxx